msakmar/UW_EEP520-W20_Final/README.md

 - ***Dynamically loading the robot***
     - The original maze robot was implemented using sensors, but an unforeseen bug caused segmentation faults loading an invisible agent that implemented sensors.
 Originally a second invisible agent was created for managing multiple robot agents, called `robot_coordinator`.
         - To determine what was causing the segmentation fault, the robot was first removed; this stopped the segementation faults
-        - Next, the contents of the `robot_coordinator` were placed into the `maze_controller` and the robot agent was added back in.
+        - Next, the contents of the `robot_coordinator` were placed into the `maze_coordinator` and the robot agent was added back in.
 However, the segmentation faults still occurred.
         - A third attempted work-around was to load the agent with sensors as 'dynamic', but off-screen, and to simply teleport the agent around as-needed, but that also caused a segmentation fault
         - Further attempts involved simpler agents.
 The multiagent example from the `enviro` github, which includes an invisible agent, was used to determine that *any* project that involved an agent with sensors and an invisible agent caused segmentation faults
 - ***Tracking where the robot has been in the maze, highlighting the previous 'cells'***